opendevstack/ods-quickstarters/release-manager/files/README.md

 This type designates ODS components designed for _code development_.
 Such repositories are based on quickstarters whose names start with `be-`, `ds-`, or `fe-`, for _backend_, _data science_, and _frontend_, respectively.
 This is the default type.

 If you use this type ODS expects to find JUnit XML test results.
 If you do not have any test results the pipeline will fail.
-If you are deploying something where JUnit XML test results are not available consider using <<Repository Type: ods-service>>.
+If you are deploying something where JUnit XML test results are not available consider using [Repository Type: ods-service](#repository-type-ods-service).
+The test results are stored by default in `build/test-results/test` and the location can be modifed using the pipeline option `testResults`.

 #### Repository Type: ods-infra

 This type designates ODS components designed for _consuming on-prem or cloud services_ of arbitrary type using infrastructure as code.
-Such components are based on quickstarters whose names start with `infra-`.
+Such components are based on quickstarters whose names start with `inf-`.

 #### Repository Type: ods-saas-service